お問い合わせ

 8. How we use CCTV

-We have CCTV at the entrance to our clinic in order to protect the security of our clinic and the safety of the people within it.
+We have CCTV at the entrance to our Acton Clinic in order to protect the security of our clinic and the safety of the people within it.
 We have a single CCTV camera located on the exterior of the building which records video images of persons entering and leaving the clinic.
 A notice is posted below the camera to ensure that people are aware of CCTV image recording.

 Images recorded by CCTV are stored for a period of 30 days, after which they are automatically deleted.
 Access to CCTV images is restricted to designated staff, who will only view the recording where necessary.
 We only share CCTV with others in exceptional circumstances (such as requests from law enforcement) or if required by law (such as pursuant to a court order or data subject access request).
 If there is a possibility of recordings being made public (for example, to assist in the identification of an offender) we will consult with and take into account the wishes of any other persons who might be affected, although we will usually blur or disguise the faces of individuals where possible.

-Our staff are required to comply with a strict policy regarding the use of access to CCTV, and we adhere to the guidance on video surveillance (including the use of CCTV) produced by the ICO which can be found here: https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/video-surveillance/
+Our staff are required to comply with a strict policy regarding the use of access to CCTV, and we adhere to the guidance on video surveillance (including the use of CCTV) produced by the ICO which can be found here: https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/cctv-and-video-surveillance/guidance-on-video-surveillance-including-cctv/

 9. Communications